-- (1) Effective July 1, 2010, Mr. Cloutier resigned as Chief Executive Officer and Dr. Danter was appointed as the new CEO. - Dr. Norton entered into an annual executive consulting agreement with the Company effective June 1, 2011 that was renewed on June 1, 2012. - (3) All fiscal years are 12 calendar months ending on April 30. - (4) Reflects actual paid earnings for the year specified. - (5) Amounts based upon invoices for services rendered under the contract. - The Company does not have any option-based incentive award programs.
+- Dr. Norton entered into an annual executive consulting agreement with the Company effective June 1, 2012 that was renewed on June 1, 2013 and terminated effective December 31, 2013. - (2) All fiscal years are 12 calendar months ending on April 30. - (3) Reflects actual paid earnings for the specified year. - Amounts based upon invoices for services rendered under the consulting agreement. - The Company does not have any option-based incentive award programs.
 However, options were granted to all directors of the Board as a retainer for their service on the Board in lieu of cash payments.
-These grants were made in addition to any compensation received as an NEO.
-These options vested evenly on a quarterly basis from the date of grant.
+These grants were made regardless of being NEO.
+These options vested evenly on a quarterly basis from the date of grant during the first year of the grant.
 All amounts disclosed are based upon the grant date fair value of the award.
-Details of the Company's stock option plan including the methodology used to calculate the grant date fair value and the key assumptions and estimates used in the calculation are discussed under "Stock Option Plan" below. - (7) At the discretion of the Board, NEO received option grants with immediate vesting for their management performance in lieu of salary increases. - In addition to director option grants, Dr. Norton was awarded 200,000 share options each year under his consulting agreement with a fair market value at grant in 2013 of \$17,800 (2012 \$25,400). - (9) The Company does not have any annual or long-term non-equity incentive plans.
-The annual incentive payment reflects a bonus paid to Dr. Norton for achieving certain objectives under his consulting agreement. - Directors' meeting fees paid. - (11) Taxable life insurance benefits.
+Details of the Company's stock option plan including the methodology used to calculate the grant date fair value and the key assumptions and estimates used in the calculation are discussed under "Stock Option Plan" below. - At the discretion of the Board, NEO received option grants which vest evenly on a quarterly basis from the date of grant during the first year of the grant. - In addition to director option grants, Dr. Norton was granted 200,000 share options each year under his consulting agreement with a fair market value upon grant in 2014 of \$25,750 (2013 \$17,800). - (8) The Company does not have any annual or long-term non-equity incentive plans except that Dr. Norton was entitled to a bonus for the achievement of certain objectives under his consulting agreement in fiscal 2012 that was partially paid in fiscal 2012 and the balance in fiscal 2013. - (9) Taxable life insurance benefits paid on behalf of all employees. - Mr. Kelly was paid a cash bonus of \$13,487 in fiscal 2015 and had taxable benefits of \$1,950. - Directors' meeting fees paid.